MicrosoftDocs/azure-devops-docs/docs/notifications/howto-manage-organization-notifications.md

 ## Organization notifications page: Settings

 The `Settings` section allows organization level notification settings to be managed by any member of the **project collection administrators** group.
-The _Default delivery option_ setting is inherited by all teams and groups, and therefore is not explicitly set at the team or group level.
+All teams and groups inherit the _Default delivery option_ setting, which is why it isn't explicitly set at the team or group level.

 ![Organization level notifications page: Settings](_img/view-organization-notification-settings.png)